 Story Time

-Stone Soup is another storybook garden that tied to our visit.
+Stone Soup is another storybook garden connected to our visit.

 From the Secret Garden, a large gate swings open to a maze formed by tall evergreen trees.
-The feeling that adventure awaits just around the corner as we wandered through the maze added to the fun.
-Rest assured, the maze wasn’t long or complicated and is precisely right for young children accompanied by their parents.
-My 14-month old granddaughter toddled through the dirt paths without issue.
+The feeling that adventure awaited just around the corner as we wandered through the labyrinth added to the fun.
+Rest assured, the maze wasn’t long or complicated and is precisely suitable for young children accompanied by their parents.
+My 14-month-old granddaughter toddled through the dirt paths without issue.

 The 4-H Children’s Garden includes several interactive activities.
-For those kids who need to blow off some steam, climbing the treehouse-style fort is sure to tire them out.
-A kid-sized train engine is another climbing area with a couple of seats in the train station for parents and grandparents who don’t have quite as much energy as their kiddos.
-It’s the perfect place for the kids to work off some of that energy, while adults can sit nearby and supervise.
+For those kids who need to blow off steam, climbing the treehouse-style fort will tire them out.
+A kid-sized train engine is another climbing area with a couple of seats in the train station for parents and grandparents who don’t have as much energy as their kiddos.
+It’s the perfect place for the kids to work off some of that energy while adults can supervise nearby.

 Click here to discover other Michigan children’s gardens.